The Roman Guard & Evidence for the Resurrection

-One of the most intriguing facts of the resurrection that is often overlooked are the facts concerning the guards that were to watch the tomb where Jesus was buried.
+One of the most intriguing pieces of evidence for the resurrection that is often overlooked is the facts concerning the guards that were to watch the tomb where Jesus was buried.

 According to tradition, Pilate had placed one of his best guards to lead the pack named Petronius.
 Their job to watch the tomb was to be as precise and faithful as the crucifixion itself.
 Honestly, they had no interest in doing this at all, but their sole purpose and obligation were to rigidly perform their duty as a soldier in which they made an allegiance.
 The Roman seal that was put over the tomb was far more sacred to them than any philosophy or creed of Israel.
 These are not men who would be fooled by timid Galileans or jeopardize their necks by sleeping on post.

 George Currie states- “The punishment for quitting post was death, according to the laws.
 The most famous discourse on the strictness of camp discipline is that of Polybius which indicates that the fear of punishment produced faultless attention to duty, especially night watches”.

 Think about that.
 You not being where you were supposed to be brought upon your physical death and torment.
 How does this ring true for YOU?
 It is tough when you are out of position, or not in the right spot.
 The torment you bring upon yourself, the death of your destiny…ouch.

 Let us continue…There are 2 types of guards during this time.
 A Roman guard and a Temple guard.

 According to the Greek and Roman Antiquities, one “Roman Guard” consisted of 4 men that rotated throughout the night.
 So two “guards” would be 8 men.
 One would stand watch and the others rested beside him to be easily woken. #STAYWOKEROME